 The Sixth Circuit Deals a $657 Million Reminder That the Government Bears the Burden of Proving Damages

-After over a decade of litigation about an alleged 30 year-old fraud, the U.S. Department of Justice was given a stern reminder that the Government bears the burden of proving damages when it sues a contractor for False Claims Act damages, restitution, and price adjustments in connection with pricing governed by the Truth in Negotiations Act (TINA).
+After over a decade of litigation about an alleged 30 year-old fraud, the U.S. Department of Justice was given a stern reminder that the Government bears the burden of proving damages when it sues a contractor for False Claims Act damages, restitution, and price adjustments in connection with pricing governed by the Truthful Cost or Pricing Data Act (formerly TINA).
 The Court of Appeals for the Sixth Circuit (Sixth Circuit) reversed a $657 million damages award against United Technologies Corp.
 (United Technologies) because the Government failed to prove that the contractor's alleged false certified cost and pricing data caused any actual loss.

 In 1983, United Technologies bid on a contract to manufacture jet engines for the Air Force.
 In 1998, years after the contract concluded, the Government brought a price adjustment claim against United Technologies at the Armed Services Board of Contract Appeals (ASBCA) for violating TINA, and, in 1999, a False Claims Act and common law restitution claim in a federal district court in Ohio.
 The ASBCA dismissed the TINA claim because no actual damages were proven.
 ASBCA No. 53349 (Jan.
 19, 2005), aff'd, 463 F.3d 1261 (Fed.
 Cir.
 2006).